 Resources by Type: "Open Access"

-Provides both current and historical information on the ANC and South African politics and government.
+African National Congress provides both current and historical information on the ANC and South African politics and government.
 Offers access to a wide array of government documents, such as bills and draft bills, commission reports, Hansard, Parliamentary papers, press statements and Weekly diary, regulations, speeches by government officials, statutes, and much more.

-This database provides indexing and abstracts for art-related books, conference proceedings, dissertations, exhibition and dealers' catalogs, and articles from over 4,300 periodicals published from 1975 through 2007.
+Bibliography of the History of Art provides indexing and abstracts for art-related books, conference proceedings, dissertations, exhibition and dealers' catalogs, and articles from over 4,300 periodicals published from 1975 through 2007.
 Topics include European and American visual arts from late antiquity to the present.

 Google Scholar finds scholarly resources on the web.
 If you are off campus and you use this link from the library website to get to Google Scholar, you will be able to take advantage of localized features such as "GET MORE" to link to the full text of library purchased online articles.